bjeromeb/tokk-platform/examples/agents/tools/text_to_sql/README.md

 The tool is built to support PostgreSQL databases and utilizes the pg8000 adapter for database interactions.

-**Note that current implementation refer the same aurora database as pgvector provisioned by the Tokk Fitness Chat.**
+**Note that current implementation refer the same aurora database as pgvector provisioned by the Tokk AI Platform.**

 ## How to enable this tool